Unboxed-Software/solana-course/content/env-variables.md

 }
 ```

 In this example, the `cfg` attribute is used to conditionally compile two different implementations of the `constants` module.
-This allows the program to use different values for the `USDC_MINT_PUBKEY` constant depending on whether the `local-testing` feature is enabled or not.
-This could be useful, for example, if the program needs to use different mint accounts for testing and production environments.
+This allows the program to use different values for the `USDC_MINT_PUBKEY` constant depending on whether or not the `local-testing` feature is enabled.

-## Rust features flag and `cfg!` macro
+### Make code conditional using the `cfg!` macro

-The `cfg!` macro in Rust allows you to check the values of certain configuration flags at runtime.
+Similar to the `cfg` attribute, the `cfg!` **macro** in Rust allows you to check the values of certain configuration flags at runtime.
 This can be useful if you want to execute different code paths depending on the values of certain configuration flags.

-For example, you could use the `cfg!` macro to bypass or adjust time-based constraints required in an instruction during testing.
-Think about testing a staking program where you must wait 24 hours to receive staking rewards.
-With out being able to adjust the staking time frame testing would take at least 24 hours.
+You could use this to bypass or adjust the time-based constraints required in the NFT staking app we mentioned previously.
+When running a test, you can execute code that provides far higher staking rewards when compared to running a production build.

-To use the **`cfg!`** macro in an Anchor program, you can add a `cfg!` macro call to the body of the function you want to conditionally execute code.
-For example, you could use the `cfg!` macro like this:
+To use the `cfg!` macro in an Anchor program, you simply add a `cfg!` macro call to the conditional statement in question:

 ```rust
 #[program]